SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.PortSettings.SSH.Identity-pid.md

 # pid attribute

-Specifies the ID of the parameter that holds the private key used for public-key authentication.
+Specifies the ID of the parameter that holds the private key used for public key authentication.

 ## Content Type